1st Forum of Regions of Ukraine and Belarus in Gomel

-Alexander Lukashenko noted that all the agreements reached with the Ukrainian side are executed.
+Aleksandr Lukashenko noted that all the agreements reached with the Ukrainian side are executed.
 For that the countries have involved the entire set of instruments, including the work at the level of deputy prime ministers - the intergovernmental commission on trade and economic cooperation.

 “I am convinced that the Belarusian-Ukrainian relations largely depend on the results of interaction at the interregional level.
 That is why today’s forum will become a convenient platform to discuss all relevant areas of cooperation,” the president added.

 The head of state noted that Belarus has been developing interregional cooperation with many countries, including Russia and China.
 “Cooperation between states and nations will never die out if it rests on regions.
 We have started a great thing here.
 This is the foundation for our relations,” he said.